edthedev/edthedev.github.io/blog/management_crash_course.md

 Leadership needs to think in large broad strokes.
 Present information to them to help them make excellent decisions.

+Slack is how a manager makes space within a team.
+Presenting information to leaders is how a manager makes space around the team.

 When presenting to leadership, categorize all work into 3 types:

 + Operational